-The town sprawls out from the harbour and is home to an ever-growing population of expats from all over the world.
+The town sprawls out from the harbor and is home to an ever-growing population of expats from all over the world.
 It’s growing bigger and feels more like a small city.

 All the amenities you need on a daily basis are there: shops, utilities, council offices, banks, communication services, multiple cafes and restaurants, and leisure facilities.